 At 8.00 AM, our driver will pick you up to depart for Novgorod.
 Veliky Novgorod is one of Russia’s most ancient cities and was Russia’s first capital.
 No other Russian city can compete with Novgorod in the variety and age of its medieval monuments.
 It was founded by the Viking King Rurik in the 9th century who became the first King of Russia and founder of the Rurik Dynasty which ruled the Russian lands until the 16th century.
 In the 12th century the Novgorod city state controlled most of Europe's North-East, from today´s Estonia to the Ural Mountains making it one of the largest states in medieval Europe.
-Novgorod is located in the North-West part of the Russia, about 2-3 hours drive from St. Petersburg.
+Novgorod is located in the North-West part of the Russia, about a 2-3 hour drive from St. Petersburg.

 Arrival in Novgorod.
 We will stop by the Beresta Palace hotel or Intourist hotel, to visit the restrooms and lobby bar if necessary.
 You will meet your Novgorod guide at this time.